nucleuscloud/neosync/docs/docs/cli/sync.md

 The following options can be passed using the `neosync sync` command:

+### General Options
 - `--api-key` - Neosync API Key.
 Takes precedence over `$NEOSYNC_API_KEY`
 - `--config` - Path to yaml config.
 Defaults to `neosync.yaml` in current directory.
 - `--connection-id` - Neosync connection id for sync data source.
 Takes precedence over config.
 - `--job-id` - Neosync job id for sync data source.
 For [AWS S3, GCP Cloud Storage] jobs only.
 Takes precedence over config.
 - `--job-run-id` - Neosync job run id for sync data source.
 For [AWS S3, GCP Cloud Storage] jobs only.
 Takes precedence over config.
+- `--output` - Sets output type (auto, plain, tty). (default `auto`).
+- `--debug` - Sets the log level to debug and prints much more information.
+Works best with `--output plain`.

+### SQL Destination Options
 - `--destination-connection-url` - Local destination connection url to sync data to.
 Takes precedence over config.
 - `--destination-driver` - Destination connection driver (postgres, mysql).
 Takes precedence over config.
 - `--truncate-before-insert` - Truncates the table before inserting data.
 This will not work with Foreign Keys.
 - `--truncate-cascade` - Truncate cascades to all tables.
 Only supported for postgres.
 - `--init-schema` - Creates the table schema and its constraints.
 - `--on-conflict-do-nothing` - If there is a conflict when inserting data into SQL database do not insert.

-- `--output` - Sets output type (auto, plain, tty). (default `auto`).
-- `--debug` - Sets the log level to debug and prints much more information.
-Works best with `--output plain`.
+### SQL Connection Pool Options
 - `--destination-idle-duration` - Maximum amount of time a connection may be idle (e.g. '5m')
 - `--destination-idle-limit` - Maximum number of idle connections
 - `--destination-open-duration` - Maximum amount of time a connection may be open (e.g. '30s')
 - `--destination-open-limit` - Maximum number of open connections

+### Batch Processing Options
 - `--destination-max-in-flight` - Maximum allowed batched rows to sync.
 If not provided, uses server default of 64
 - `--destination-batch-count` - Batch size of rows that will be sent to the destination.
-- `--destination-batch-period` - Duration of tim e that a batch of rows will be sent.
+- `--destination-batch-period` - Duration of time that a batch of rows will be sent.

+### AWS DynamoDB Destination Options
+- `--aws-access-key-id` - AWS Access Key ID for DynamoDB
+- `--aws-secret-access-key` - AWS Secret Access Key for DynamoDB
+- `--aws-session-token` - AWS Session Token for DynamoDB
+- `--aws-role-arn` - AWS Role ARN for DynamoDB
+- `--aws-role-external-id` - AWS Role External ID for DynamoDB
+- `--aws-profile` - AWS Profile for DynamoDB
+- `--aws-endpoint` - Custom endpoint for DynamoDB
+- `--aws-region` - AWS Region for DynamoDB

 ## Yaml Config File